You are only as good as your team. And my team rocked the AOS.

 I liked how Jordi Medina (our master of ceremonies) explained it when he was introducing the Open Space principles and rules.
 It all boils down to sharing, being open to being surprised, forget about your own constraints and having a great time.
 I’m sorry Jordi, I don’t recall the exact words — I was nervous and that feeling didn’t go away until people started proposing sessions for the marketplace.

-Among other stuff, I was in charge of crafting the website (hooray for Lighthouse-driven development, 99/100 performance score) and also of the official Twitter account.
+Among other stuff, I was in charge of crafting the website and also handling the official Twitter account.
 Chief of Community Management.

 Why did we decide to host the AOS 2018?